Hypnosis has been scientifically proven to be an effective complement to any weight loss program (see below for cited studies).

 Hypnosis can help you with motivation and will-power as well as help you deal with emotionally based eating habits, e.g., eating for comfort or to relieve stress.
-Habits can be a major stumbling block in any weight loss plan; our hypnotist learns what unique triggers effect your personal eating habits and uses hypnotic techniques as well as Neuro-Linguistic Programming (NLP) to develop a customized plan for you.
+Habits can be a major stumbling block in any weight loss plan.
+Through a comprehensive interview process, Mark Engel learns what unique triggers affect your personal eating habits and uses hypnotic techniques as well as Neuro-Linguistic Programming (NLP) to develop a customized plan for you.
 Through hypnosis and NLP you will learn to look at food differently and change your habits permanently.

 The Hypnosis Weight Loss Program provides you with the tools to break negative habits, reduce stress, control your impulses, and develop positive self-esteem.
 Through our Hypnosis Weight Loss Program you can help make the positive changes necessary for a healthier life getting rid of bad habits and/or the emotional reasons for over eating.